hunghinh2000/SIW-ICDAR2021/README.md

 ## COMPETITION ON SCRIPT IDENTIFICATION IN THE WILD (SIW 2021)

-This repository contains our source code in the RIVF2021 MC-OCR Competition.
+This repository contains our source code in the ICDAR2021 SIW Competition.

 ### Introduction